nirvdrum/nirvdrum.com/_posts/2022-04-11-truffle-language-embedding.md

 Polyglot calls made with JNI were roughly twice as fast as using the Native Image C API.
 This was a fortuitous outcome; the promoted invocation API is also the one that performs best for executing guest language code.

-I suspect a lot of the performance difference has to do with JNI providing a more natural and refined mechanism for managing Truffle objects.
+I suspect much of the performance difference is attributable to JNI providing a more natural and refined mechanism for managing Truffle objects.
 JNI can store and work with Java types right in C++.
 The Native Image C API only supports a narrow set of foreign objects and the supporting API is quite difficult to work with.
-Accordingly, the JNI benchmarks could parse guest language code and store the resulting Truffle function object right in a local field, which it could then use for each iteration of the benchmark.
+Accordingly, the JNI benchmarks can parse guest language code and store the resulting Truffle function object right in a local field, which it can then use for each iteration of the benchmark.
-Whereas with the Native Image C API I needed to create a thread-safe map of guest code to Truffle functions (to avoid repeatedly parsing the same code fragment) and that cache needed to be consulted on each benchmark iteration.
+Whereas with the Native Image C API, I needed to create a thread-safe map of guest code to Truffle functions (to avoid repeatedly parsing the same code fragment) and that cache needed to be read from on each benchmark iteration.

 ##### Lessons Learned: GraalVM Polyglot API

-I struggled quite a bit deciding where to put this section.
+I struggled a fair amount deciding where to put this section.
 It feels somewhat buried here at the end of the benchmark presentation, but I think the benchmark results help contextualize the notes on the GraalVM Polyglot API interactions.

 Simply put, I found the GraalVM Polyglot API incredibly awkward to work with from C and C++.
 There are issues working with it from both the Native Image C API and from the JNI Invocation API.
 There are risks with public APIs that are difficult to use.
-One is that the user simply gives up and moves on to another project or solution.
+One is that users simply give up and moves on to another project or solution.
 For those that persevere, there's a risk that they're using the API in dangerous ways and just don't know it.
-Moreover, they can pass this incorrect knowledge off to others.
+Moreover, they can pass this incorrect knowledge off to others, exacerbating the problem.
-Yet another risk is that the user will look for ways to simplify the API usage, without regard to its impact on performance.
+Yet another risk is that users will look for ways to simplify the API usage and kill performance in the process.
-Conventional wisdom suggests this is the best path forward: make your application simple &amp; correct and then focus on performance.

 I started down the path of doing the simplest thing first.
 It wasn't just laziness or ineptitude though.